 - Step 9 – Plan the transition

 No matter what you’re doing, the hardest part is always getting started.
 Especially when it’s an arena in which you have no experience.
 But when you jump in head first, you risk missing out — or worse, getting scammed.
-That’s why putting in the groundwork is so important.
+That’s why putting in your homework is so important.

 As a website owner looking to prepare a website for sale, there are tools you can use and steps you should follow to help ease the process.
 And if you take your time doing the research, there’s really no way you can go wrong.
 After all, you have a website that is worth money — potentially, lots of money.
 Once you understand what buyers look for in a website, you can make a few changes to maximize what your site is worth.